 Associate Professor of Geography and Regional Development

-Dr. Vera Pavlakovich-Kochi is Senior Regional Scientist in the Eller College’s Business Research Center and adjunct Associate Professor in the Department of Geography and Regional Development at The University of Arizona.
-She is a Fulbright scholar (Austria 1997).
-Educated as a geographer, she holds B.A. and M.A. degrees from the University of Zagreb, Croatia, and a Ph.D. degree from Kent State University.
+Vera Pavlakovich-Kochi is senior regional scientist in the Eller College’s Economic and Business Research Center and adjunct associate professor in the Department of Geography and Regional Development at The University of Arizona.
+A Fulbright Scholar, she holds bachelor's and master's degrees from the University of Zagreb, Croatia, and a PhD from Kent State University.
 She joined the University of Arizona in 1986.

-Prior to her current position, Dr. Pavlakovich-Kochi was Director of Regional Development in the Office of Economic Analysis and Policy, where she developed an original set of cross-border economic indicators for the Arizona-Sonora Region and served as the principal author of the annual Indicators report and the Report Card for the Arizona-Sonora Region.
+Prior to her current position, Pavlakovich-Kochi was director of regional development in the Office of Economic Analysis and Policy, where she developed an original set of cross-border economic indicators for the Arizona-Sonora Region and served as the principal author of the annual Indicators report and the Report Card for the Arizona-Sonora Region.